bejo73/bejo73.github.io/about.md

 ### Info

 I am software/system/integration developer from Sweden, currently working with Logic Apps and Functions in Azure.

+Owner and senior consultant at TwoBITS AB.

 Passion for sports and music.
 Rides a Scott Scale 950 :)